boscojwho/Chinotto/README.md

 **Warning**
 - *Chinotto is currently in active development (alpha build, not feature-complete).*
 - *Chinotto currently does not run in an App Sandbox.*
+- *Built for Xcode 15, may not work as expected for older Xcode versions*
 - *Use at your own risk =)*

 **Notes**